duncombe/wikis/Development-of-Test-Themes.md

 * fish species and abundance
 * water quality metrics

+Ocean Use Case Scenario candidates for b-Cubed

+Oscar Schofield and Scott Doney

+Continental Shelf Use Case Scenario: The Cold Pool is a distinctive along-shelf band of

+remnant winter bottom water over the mid and outer continental shelf peculiar to the area

+between the Northeast Peak of Georges Bank and Cape Hatteras that, beginning in April and

+May each year is defined by its low temperature after the water column stratifies due to increased

+solar insolation, local fresh water runoff, and reduced wind mixing.
+Because the Cold Pool is

+bottom-trapped, it is virtually undetectable by ocean surface remote sensing measurements.

+Thus existing pictures of Cold Pool distribution are aliased and incomplete and so one of

+the most poorly understood major MAB features.
+The dynamics in this water masses has a

+disproportionately large role in structuring the biogeochemistry and ecology of the Mid-Atlantic

+continental shelf.
+For example the cold pool defines the thermal refuge provided by the Cold

+Pool for cold-water fisheries species.
+This water masses also is directly relevant to the tropical

+storm and hurricane intensity.
+Currently there is no annual picture of and trended change in the

+cold pool along with its the associated biogeochemistry and biology of this region.
+Therefore

+the need is discover, access, and combine multiple surface and in situ data sets housed in a

+variety of data repositories, available regional and basin scale models, remote sensing, and

+seasonal weather data/models.
+Can the available assets be easily extracted to create a dynamic

+visualization of the cold pool and the associated correlations to any available biology and

+chemistry.
+This test case would then phase in the OOI pioneer array as it comes online.

+Assets that the Broker(s) would potentially access:

+NOAA IOOS regional RAs (Neracoos, Maracoos, Secora): Access the data [moorings, weather

+stations, gliders, HF CODAR, as well as any available regional model simulations (ROMs)]

+Navy HyCOMM and/or NOAA RTOFS

+Historical physical/chemical/biological data from the region from BCO-DMO

+NASA ocean color and sea surface temperature

+OOI Pioneer Array

+NSF BCODMO data repositories

+Deep Blue Water Use Case Scenario: A large community of NSF-funded, field biological and

+chemical oceanographers utilize the BCODMO data repositories (http://bco-dmo.org/), and a

+science use-case built to utilize BCO-DMO provides a good entry point for accessing the ocean

+science "dark data" collected by individual researchers and small teams.
+BCO-DMO hosts a wide

+range of data products, primarily discrete data collected from water samples and continuous data

+from underway instruments and profiling instruments.

+As part of the pre-cruise planning and post-cruise analysis of these ship-based field

+programs, there is typically a need to put data into a regional context through comparisons with

+contemporaneous data from other field programs, VOS lines, autonomous platform networks,

+satellite remote sensing, and ocean and atmosphere model handcarts.
+A useful test case would be

+to choose a ship cruise track (either an idealized track or one from a real cruise) and then use the

+broker to aggregate contemporaneous regional data (say) from other repositories.
+One possibility

+would be to extract and aggregate data for regional boxes (on the order of 10x10 degrees)

+centered on the four global OOI moorings (Irminger Sea, Ocean Station Papa, Southern Ocean,

+Assets that the Broker(s) would potentially access:

+Historical data from the region from BCO-DMO

+NASA ocean color and sea surface temperature

+AVISO altimeter derived surface currents

+Argo float vertical profiles (temperature, salinity, other properties)

+VOS data for surface carbon dioxide (e.g. from SOCAT http://www.socat.info/)
 * RESOURCES Consulted:
     *  The [InVEST Model for Wind Energy Siting](http://ncp-dev.stanford.edu/~dataportal/invest-releases/documentation/current_release/wind_energy.html#required-inputs) is a good starting place for required data sets (See, "Required input" section in the link).
     *  [The Role of Metocean Data in Addressing Project Planning, Design, and Operational Needs](http://www.ametsoc.org/boardpges/cwce/docs/BEP/Offshore-Wind/2013-05-Offshore-Wind-APT-Final-Report.pdf)